 [Photo by: ]

 Jon Duvick ( far right) was born in Des Moines, Iowa and started playing guitar in college and never stopped.
+He's recently added bouzouki and cittern to the mix.
 Jon's contributions to the Barn Owls include serving as recording and production engineer for the Barn Owl Band CDs.
-Jon and his wife Carol enjoy singing together, and have written and recorded several children's songs.
-Jon works in plant genetics at Iowa State University.